alttch/bma-info/eva4/cv/index.rst

       process: lmacro:streams/s0/s0_cv_process
     # .....

-After the deployment, the detector must start automatically.
+After the deployment, the detector will start automatically.

-Create a sensor for the debug stream and ensure it is filled with debug
+Create a sensor for the debug stream and ensure it is filled with debug frames:
-streams:

 .. code:: shell